plomino/PlominoDoc/docs/features.rst

 .. image:: images/m434a6b5d.png

+A :guilabel:`Computed for display` field with *no* formula specified will render the item with the corresponding id, if it exists.

 ..
 Note:: If your computed field A depends on computed field B, the formula
     for A needs to compute B first.
 This will result in B being computed twice, so consider caching if needed.